 Climate change is no longer a distant threat.

-Climate change is unfolding.
-Floods, wildfires, landslides and droughts are taking a heavier toll every year.
+year.
 A huge amount of people are losing their livelihoods, their homes, and their sense of security.
-These impacts make us rethink design, solidarity and the distribution of resources on a global scale.

 In East African countries, such as Uganda, those questions are urgent.
-Extreme rainfall, driven by El NiƱo and intensified by decades of global warming, is devastating entire regions.
-Infrastructure fails.
-Harvests disappear.
-Communities that were already living with very little are left with even less.
+Extreme rainfall, driven by El

 Many people lose their homes and income.